 These services are available to all people and provide assistance for every age group, from infants to the elderly.

 Our philosophy is to provide an intensive wraparound case management approach to the needs of the community.
-Beyond just feeding people, we help care for and educate children.
+Beyond just feeding people, we help advocate for children.
 We supply short term services in an emergency.
-We provide ling term hope through employment, education, and childcare.
+We provide long term hope through employment search, and G.E.D. completion.
 If we are not able to provide services at the Seattle Indian Center, referrals are provided at no cost to our clients.